Current Washington residents

 You must pay use tax when you license/register your vehicle.
-If you can show that you paid sales tax and used the vehicle in another state prior to bringing it into Washington, the tax paid elsewhere will be credited against the Washington use tax you owe.
-RCW 82.12.035.
+If you can show that you paid sales or use tax in another state prior to bringing it into Washington, you may apply the amount of sales or use tax you paid against the Washington use tax you owe (RCW 82.12.035).
+You may not take a credit for other amounts paid such as licensing fees, lessor taxes, or value added taxes like Canada’s GST.

-- If you purchased a "private motor vehicle" in another state more than 90 days before moving here, you do not owe Washington's use tax.
-RCW 82.12.0251(3).
+- If you acquired and used a "private motor vehicle" in another state more than 90 days before moving here, you do not owe Washington's use tax (RCW 82.12.0251(3)).

 You must license your vehicle in Washington within 30 days of moving to this state.
 For more information, visit the Department of Licensing web site.